-- Teaching experience at the post-secondary level, with evidence of teaching effectiveness, including the ability to effectively respond to the academic needs of learners from diverse backgrounds and identities, and to use classroom strategies and pedagogies to foster and advance equity and inclusion.
+- Teaching experience at the post-secondary level, with evidence of teaching effectiveness, including the ability to effectively respond to the academic needs of learners from diverse backgrounds, identities, and experiences, and to use classroom strategies and pedagogies to foster and advance equity and inclusion.

 - Evidence of experience in both theory and practice within a writing intensive field such as: academic writing, technical writing, creative writing, workplace writing, second-language writing.

 - An understanding of and/or willingness and ability to support Gonzaga’s Jesuit mission through the teaching of Core courses.

 - Ph.D. in English, Rhetoric & Composition, Technical Writing, or closely related field.
 A candidate who is ABD also will be considered, with expectation that degree is in hand by December 1, 2023.